git clone https://github.com/YOUR-GITHUB-ACCOUNT-NAME/simple-java-maven-app

 This is the foundation of "Pipeline-as-Code", which treats the continuous delivery pipeline as a part of the application, to be versioned and reviewed like any other code.
 Read more about Pipeline and what a Jenkinsfile is in the Pipeline and Using a Jenkinsfile sections of the User Handbook.

-First, create an initial Pipeline to download a Maven Docker image and run it as a Docker container, which builds your Java application.
-Be sure to add a "Build" stage to the Pipeline that begins orchestrating this whole process.
+First, create an initial Pipeline to download a Maven Docker image and run it as a Docker container, which will build your Java application.
+Ensure you add a "Build" stage to the Pipeline that begins orchestrating this whole process.

-2. Copy the following Declarative Pipeline code and paste it into your empty Jenkinsfile:
+Copy the following Declarative Pipeline code and paste it into your newly created Jenkinsfile

 pipeline {